aakarsh/aakarsh.github.io/_posts/2015-07-23-python-cheatsheet.markdown

 ---
 layout: post
-title: Python Programer's Cheat sheet
+title: Programming Language Reference - Java (draft)
 category:  python
-published: false
+published: true
 ---

 This post is part of a series of cheatsheets for to help people get up